Funagain Games

-Funagain Games is a board game, card game and table game retailer that generally stocks more than 5,000 different games from all over the world.
-It maintains a physical shop and warehouse in Ashland, Oregon, and another location in Eugene, Oregon but is known for its online business, www.funagain.com, which has more than 200,000 customers in 100 countries.
+Funagain Games is an American board game, card game, and table game retailer.
+The company sells online, and has physical locations in Ashland, Oregon and Eugene, Oregon.

 Funagain carries a wide variety of games, but specializes in German-style board games and other imports.
 Some manufacturers say that Funagain holds a significant share of the online board game market because it reliably stocks the newest and most popular games, as well as the older, hard-to-find titles.

 Founded in 1996, the company derived its name from its original (now discontinued) practice of collecting used copies and parts of old and out of print games from Goodwill and other donation centers.
 These incomplete sets were then combined into complete editions for re-sale.

 With the success of The Settlers of Catan (Die Siedler von Catan) and other German games, Funagain began stocking new games both produced in the U.S. and abroad, especially German-style board games, the leaders in the industry.
 Company representatives annually attend the Internationale Spieltage SPIEL, a four-day game trade fair held in Essen, Germany each October to find imports not readily available in the U.S. Sometimes, this results in exclusive offers, such as Carcassonne: The Discovery and Havoc: The Hundred Years' War.
 These exclusive deals spark debate in the board-game industry.

 While serious Eurogamers want the demanding games, the bulk of American game buyers look for easy-to-learn, fast-to-play games with a minimum of rules.
-As the New York Times reported, Funagain fills both needs because it “sells a comprehensive selection.”
+As the New York Times reported, Funagain fills both needs because it "sells a comprehensive selection".